<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Impulse CMJ

-**Note: Many impulse's exist along the force-time curve showed above.
-Unweighting impulse is the yellow area.
+**Note: Many impulses exist along the force-time curve shown above.
+The unweighting impulse is the yellow area.
 Braking impulse is the red area.
 Propulsive impulse is green area.
 The combination of red + green = the total positive impulse, whereas the yellow is the negative impulse.
 The magnitude of the green area (also known as the push-off phase) is directly correlated to the velocity at which the athlete will leave the force plate.
 That velocity is directly proportional to Jump Height.

 avatar